Contact Details

 RESEARCH

 I believe in the importance of science-based decision making.
-I have worked on a range of research and consultation projects that intersect with ocean governance and the development of marine policies that underpin the conservation and management of biodiversity.
-These include support of the Convention on Biological Diversity process for an EBSA designation in the High Seas; developing documentation to support the nomination of a marine protected area in the North Atlantic; assessing the environmental impact analysis for a pre-prototype deep-sea mining nodule collector; and assessing the ecological vulnerability and biodiversity action plans for a gas extraction project.
+I have worked on a range of projects that intersect with ocean governance and the development of marine policies that underpin the conservation and management of biodiversity.
+These include, for example, support of the Convention on Biological Diversity process for the Tropic Seamount EBSA designation in the High Seas; developing documentation to support the re-nomination of the North Atlantic and Evlanov Sea basin MPA in the North Atlantic; updating the technical definition of Coral Gardens in UK waters with the JNCC [Cleland et al., in press]; assessing the environmental impact analysis for a pre-prototype deep-sea mining nodule collector; and assessing the ecological vulnerability and biodiversity action plans for a gas extraction project.

-Much of my research involves combining video annotation techniques with environmental data to understand the drivers behind the distribution of sponges, corals, and echinoderms.
-Collaborating with teams and individuals across academic institutions, local and national governments, non-governmental organisations, and various industries, are central to my overall research approach.
+Much of my work involves combining video annotation techniques with environmental data to understand the drivers behind the distribution of sponges, corals, fishes, and other megafauna.
+Collaboration with teams and individuals across local communities, academic institutions, local and national governments, non-governmental organisations, and various industries, are central to my research approach.

-Key interests: biodiversity conservation, behavioural ecology, biogeography, environmental monitoring, marine assessment
+Key interests: biodiversity conservation, benthic ecology, behavioural ecology, chemosynthetic environments, shipwreck ecology, biogeography, underwater cultural heritage, marine monitoring

 EDUCATION